-To make this appeal, follow the process for appeals that we describe in part 5.3 of this section.
+To make this appeal, follow the process for appeals that we describe in Section 5.3.
 Go to this section for step-by-step instructions.
 When you are following these instructions, please note:

 • If you make an appeal for reimbursement, we must give you our answer within 60 calendar days after we receive your appeal.
 (If you are asking us to pay you back for medical care you have already received and paid for yourself, you are not allowed to ask for a fast appeal.)